openstack-archive/fuel-plugin-6wind-virtual-accelerator/README.md

     2. Click on the Settings tab of the Fuel Web UI.
     3. Scroll down the page, select the plugin checkbox and edit options (if desired).
+       In particular it is mandatory to provide the 6WIND base64 credentials package for software download.
+       Contact 6WIND support team for more information.
     4. Associate both 6WIND Virtual Accelerator and Compute roles with nodes you want to accelerate
     5. Start deployment